MckAudio/PaulXStretch/README.md

 - Very early public release.
 Various issues present.

-## Requirements for building from source code:
+## Requirements for building from source code

 - A modern C++ compiler and standard library (C++14, some C++17 needs to be supported)
 - JUCE 5.3.2 : https://github.com/WeAreROLI/JUCE